 • Yogesh Mago

-Yogesh Mago is Founder and President of Operation Water, and the Founder and Managing Partner of Eunoia Investment Fund LP, a value-oriented investment firm.
-He also sits on the Board of Directors of Marrone Bio Innovations, Inc. (NASDAQ:MBII), a biopesticide company which strives to lead the movement to a more sustainable world through the discovery, development and promotion of biological products for pest management and plant health.
-In addition, Yogesh serves on the Advisory Board of Girl Rising, a global social action campaign for girls' education and empowerment.
+Yogesh Mago is Founder and President of Operation Water.
+He is also a Senior Partner at the venture capital firm, Ospraie Ag Science LLC.
+Yogesh serves on the Board of Directors of Marrone Bio Innovations, Inc., a NASDAQ-listed company which discovers, develops, and promotes sustainable bioprotection and plant health solutions.
+In addition, he is on the Advisory Board of Girl Rising, the nonprofit organization behind the worldwide social action campaign for girls' education and empowerment.

-Previously, Yogesh was a Senior Investment Analyst at multi-billion dollar hedge funds, Ospraie Management LLC and Merchants' Gate Capital LP.
-In those roles, he identified and monitored portfolio investments in numerous sectors throughout five continents.
+Previously, Yogesh was a Senior Investment Analyst at hedge funds, Ospraie Management LLC and Merchants' Gate Capital LP.
+In those roles, he sourced and oversaw portfolio investments across five continents in a variety of industries, including agriculture, travel, consumer, transportation, industrials, and real estate.
+He has over 15 years of experience in fundamental, public and private equity investing globally.

-Yogesh began his career as an investment banker at Goldman Sachs Group, Inc. in New York City.
-He graduated Magna Cum Laude from the Undergraduate Stern School of Business at New York University with a degree in Finance and International Business.
+Yogesh began his career as an investment banker at The Goldman Sachs Group, Inc. in New York City.
+He graduated magna cum laude from the NYU Stern School of Business Undergraduate College, with concentrations in finance and international business.

 • Brett Stewart